IBM/watson-voice-bot/README.md

 Voice Bot: Please enter a term ranging between 10 years to 35 years.
 User Reply: 12

-Voice Bot: Your monthly premium for term under the Basic Life Cover plan is Rs67767. \nDo you want to try any other options or go ahead with buying this?
+Voice Bot: Your monthly premium for term under the Basic Life Cover plan is 67767 dollars.
+Do you want to try any other options or go ahead with buying this?
 User Reply: No What is Basic Life Cover?

 Voice Bot: On death during the Policy term, Sum Assured as a lump sum is paid to the nominee and the policy terminates.
 User Reply: ok Thanks

-Voice Bot: Have a good day
+Voice Bot: Have a great day

 ```